Mackay

 Mackay has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Mackay's population is approximately 4,174 as of November 2025.
-This figure represents an increase of 148 people, a rise of 3.7% since the 2021 Census which recorded a population of 4,026.
-This growth is inferred from the estimated resident population of 4,159 in June 2024 and the addition of 15 new addresses validated since the Census date.
-Mackay's population density is around 1,051 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The city's growth rate of 3.7% since the census places it within 2.9 percentage points of the SA3 area's growth rate of 6.6%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 78.2% of Mackay's population gains in recent periods, driving its primary population growth.
+Mackay's population, as of February 2026, is approximately 4,185 people.
+This figure represents an increase of 159 individuals since the 2021 Census, which reported a population of 4,026 people.
+The change was inferred from the estimated resident population of 4,159 in June 2024 and an additional 22 validated new addresses since the Census date.
+This results in a population density ratio of 1,054 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 78.2% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, Mackay is expected to experience above median population growth among Australian non-metropolitan areas.
-By 2041, the area's population is projected to increase by 531 persons, reflecting a total increase of 12.4% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas.
+Mackay's area is projected to grow by 531 persons to 2041, reflecting a total increase of 12.1% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population